yecril71pl/cpp-docs.pl-pl/docs/cppcx/wrl/runtimeclass-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wynikowa liczba odwołań.
+Wynikowe liczby odwołań.

-## <a name="queryinterface"></a>RuntimeClass::QueryInterface
+## <a name="runtimeclassqueryinterface"></a><a name="queryinterface"></a>Klasa środowiska wykonawczego::QueryInterface

-Pobiera wskaźnik do określonego interfejsu.
+Pobiera wskaźnik do określonego identyfikatora interfejsu.

 ```cpp
 STDMETHOD(